Passport Processing Services

 Provided for the Township through a contract with Clarke Environmental Mosquito Management, Inc. Larviciding is done throughout the Township to prevent the hatching of mosquito eggs.
 Emergency spraying is performed if the West Nile Virus is detected in the Township.

-The “Mosquito Hotline” is the citizen response system to help residents report standing water or stagnant unkempt swimming pools and answer questions about mosquito control activities including being added to a prior notification system for adult mosquito control activities.
-The “Mosquito Hotline” can be reached toll-free at (800) 942-2555.
+The Clarke Portal Hotline is the citizen response system to help residents report standing water and answer questions about mosquito control activities including being added to a notification system for adult mosquito control activities.
+Use the Clarke Portal Hotline at www.clarkeportal.com/hotline or call toll-free at (800) 942-2555.